jeffThompson/ProcessingTeachingSketches/README.md

 Formatting numbers and strings; conversion; run Unix commands

 ####3d
-Finding the direction of a triangle's 'normal'
+Finding the direction of a triangle's 'normal' (more to come)

 ####Collision Detection
 A suite of functions for 2d collision detection, made from basic math (ie: no vectors, just algebra)